Med-Ouallou/Blog-Fes-Ancestrale-Moderne/maquettage/prompt.md

 rectangle "Fès Creative Blog (MVP)" {

   (View articles and videos) as UC1
-  (Read an article or watch a video in detail) as UC2 (Share an article or video) as UC4
+  (Read an article or watch a video) as UC2
-  (Manage published content) as UC5
+  (Share an article or video) as UC3
+  (Create and manage personal articles) as UC4 (Validate or highlight articles) as UC5
 }

 Tourist --> UC1
 Tourist --> UC2
+Tourist --> UC3

 Creator --> UC4